 If you're feeling like a sweet treat, nothing hits the spot quite like chocolate.
-Not only does the flavor taste great, it also interacts with us on a chemical level!
+Not only does the flavor taste great, it also interacts with us on a chemical level.
 Cocoa is packed with benefits to humans.
 It can reduce blood pressure, improve your memory and even make your mood better!
-The richer the better, with dark chocolate being proven to lower stress and help us absorb sugars.
-So, if chocolate is so good for us, is it good for our canine companions?
+The richer the better, with dark chocolate proven to lower stress and help with the absorption of sugars.
+If chocolate is so good for us, can we assume it is good for our canine companions?
 Or does chocolate make dogs sick?

 Can Dogs Get Sick From Chocolate?

 Chocolate and dogs simply do not mix.
 The smaller the dog and the darker the chocolate, the worse the interaction will be - some even fatal!
-What works out to be a nice buzz in humans can over stimulate a pooch to the point where his heart quits.
+What works out to be a delicious treat for humans can overstimulate a pooch to the point where their heart quits.
 It's the combination of theobromine and caffeine that proves to be too much for pups.
-At best, your dog will probably have some pretty nasty tummy troubles after getting into some chocolate, so it's best to avoid the situation if possible.
+At the least, your dog will have some pretty nasty tummy troubles after getting into chocolate.
+In most instances, the effect is dangerous, so it's best to avoid the situation in every case.

 Does My Dog Have Chocolate Poisoning?

 Poisoning can occur even after a small amount of chocolate is eaten.
 For example, a dog under the weight of 50 pounds can experience severe toxicity after consuming less than an ounce of bakers chocolate.
 If you suspect that your four-legged friend has consumed chocolate, take them to a clinic or animal hospital immediately.
 Signs of poisoning from this sweet treat include vomiting and diarrhea.
 The stimulants in the chocolate will begin to make your pooch's heart race.
 Panting and pacing are common.
 Severe poisoning can even lead to seizures, coma or death.